 In his time at the University of Missouri, he also joined Hitt Street Harmony, the contemporary vocal group through the University's school of music.
 He is also an honorary member of the Naturelles, the women's a cappella group on campus, and has secured his spot as their #1 fan.
 He also had the honor of performing as a guest vocal percussionist alongside Sing-Off competitors Groove For Thought at their exhibition performance at VoCalNation in Philadelphia in the summer of 2013.

 Now a graduate of Add9 and the University of Missouri, Stephen currently lives in the Milwaukee area and works as an industrial engineer.
-His current music projects are singing in the Chant Claire Chamber Choir and acting as a guest director for Focus, an extracurricular a cappella group at Port Washington High School.
+His current music projects are singing in the Chant Claire Chamber Choir and music director for Focus, an extracurricular a cappella group at Port Washington High School.
 He is continuing to spread his love and knowledge of the a cappella world and can't wait to share it with RARB.

 To have your album (2 or more tracks) reviewed by RARB, please email us with your name, group name and album title.
 You will receive a response with information on how to register your album in our system.